-4 Supplier Blocking
+4. Supplier Blocking

 HARMAN has a defined procedure for blocking a supplier.
 All departments at HARMAN can initiate the process for blocking a supplier.
-Reasons for applying for blockage could be, e.g.:
+Potential reasons for applying for blockage could be, e.g.:

-- Insufficient quality performance, - Insufficient supply performance,

-- Insufficient project work, - Ineffective Controlled Shipping level 2 (see chapter "Controlled Shipping"), - Repeatedly bad rating (C or B) with regards to the supplier evaluation without any recognisable improvement (see chapter "Supplier Evaluation"), - No improvements from implemented supplier development activities, - No improvement after execution of Supplier Quality Improvement Plan SQIP.
+- Insufficient quality performance, - Insufficient supply performance, - Insufficient project work, - Ineffective Controlled Shipping level 2 (see chapter "Controlled Shipping"), - Repeatedly bad rating (C or B) with regards to the supplier evaluation without any recognizable improvement (see chapter "Supplier Evaluation"), - No improvements from implemented supplier development activities, - No improvement after execution of Supplier Quality Improvement Plan SQIP.

-5 Quality Assurance in all Phases of Cooperation
+5. Quality assurance in all Phases of Cooperation